 Discount Rate.
-The discount rate used to measure the total pension liability was 7.60 percent.
+The discount rate used to measure the total pension liability was 7.10 percent.
 The Plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the discount rate for calculating the total pension liability is equal to the long-term expected rate of return.
+The discount rate used in the 2017 valuation was updated from 7.6 percent to 7.1 percent.

 Sensitivity of the School's Proportionate Share of the Net Pension Liability to Changes in the Discount Rate.
-The following presents the School's proportionate share of the net pension liability calculated using the discount rate of 7.60 percent, as well as what the School's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1 percentage point lower (6.60 percent) or 1 percentage point higher (8.60 percent) than the current rate:
+The following presents the School's proportionate share of the net pension liability calculated using the discount rate of 7.1 percent, as well as what the School's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1 percentage point lower (6.1 percent) or 1 percentage point higher (8.1 percent) than the current rate: